The Fabelmans: Production design

 To recreate the three houses that Spielberg lived in during his childhood in Haddon Township, New Jersey, Phoenix, Arizona, and Saratoga, California, production designer Rick Carter worked off floor plans that the director sketched from memory and then took artistic license with the spaces to fit the emotional mindset of Sammy.
 More attention was paid to the set in Phoenix, "...because, as a filmmaker, he became more himself.
 So not only the equipment that was there is accurate, but all the storyboards that Sammy used to make his movies.
 And Steven drew all the storyboards, and he still draws his storyboards the way he did as a teenager."
 Carter and set decorator Karen O'Hara also worked off photos and memories that Spielberg and his three sisters provided.
 All of the house interiors were built on soundstages.
-Carter also noted that the differences between the two houses had to do with he and his team having "the most pictures and home movies of the Phoenix house.
+Carter also noted that the differences between the two houses had to do with him and his team having "the most pictures and home movies of the Phoenix house.
 The New Jersey [house] we had less, but we knew the rough plan and had a couple photos that at least indicated the tone of the paint color.
-It’s not an exact recreation, but the Phoenix house was especially close.
+It's not an exact re-creation, but the Phoenix house was especially close.
 My attempt the whole time was to have him to be able walk in and feel like he was close to being back."

 The Los Gatos rental house that the family moved to in California was entirely fictional, as the Spielberg family actually lived in various rental apartments and temporary homes.
 According to Carter, the house in the film "served the function of the script to have them be in this one place they were moving into while waiting for this other house to get made.
-He’s moving to the promised land, but it doesn’t turn out to be so promised in California.
-In the beginning, it’s actually rainy and dark and gloomy, and all the kids at the school are a third bigger than he is.”
+He's moving to the promised land, but it doesn't turn out to be so promised in California.
+In the beginning, it's actually rainy and dark and gloomy, and all the kids at the school are a third bigger than he is".